Brown guitarfish

 The brown guitarfish (Rhinobatos schlegelii) is a species of fish in the Rhinobatidae family.
-It is found in western Pacific of Taiwan and the Philippines.
+It is a small shark-like ray, up to 100 cm in total length.
+It is found in North West Pacific between Taiwan and Japan.
 Its natural habitats are open seas, shallow seas, coral reefs, and estuarine waters.
 The Taiwan guitarfish (Rhinobatos formosensis) was formerly considered a distinct species, but is now considered a junior synonym.